FREQUENTLY ASKED QUESTIONS

 HOW DO I MAKE AN APPOINTMENT FOR A PHONE OR VIDEO VISIT?

 Some insurances may apply a copay to your telehealth visit.

 When you schedule, you will be given a time frame in which the provider will contact you.

-New patients can complete their intake over the phone or bring in a completed "New Patient Packet" (available here) with them to their visit.
+New patients will receive a text link to complete the paperwork online or bring in a completed "New Patient Packet" (available here) with them to their visit.
 Please bring any relevant records (ultrasounds, test results, abnormal pap smear results, surgery records) with you if possible.
 You can also complete a Release of Medical Records form, but sometimes those can take a long time to be processed from other facilities and may not arrive before your appointment.
 It may be faster to pick them up yourself and bring them with you (or send them to us in advance!).

 All patients need to bring in photo ID, their insurance card, and their co-pay.

 We offer full-scope women's wellness including well-woman care from adolescence to post-menopause.
 We can prescribe and place all forms of birth control including birth control pills, the patch, vaginal ring, Nexplanon (implantable birth control), Mirena, Liletta, and Paragard IUDs, and surgical permanent birth control.